josephsumabat/static-ls/README.md

 2. Index your project in hiedb running `hiedb -D .hiedb index .hiefiles`
 3. Point your language client to the `static-ls` binary and begin editting!

+`ghcid` is recommended if you want

 ## Features

 static-ls supports:
 - `textDocument/references`
 - `textDocument/hover`

+## Limitations
+- Must be compiled on the same version of ghc as the project
+- You will need to re-index your hie files once you edit your project